Recipe for Fall Easy and Savory Slow Cooker Pumpkin Chili

-Awe, Fall time!
-The season we tend to ask ourselves “What can I make with pumpkins?”
+Awe, it’s FALL !
+The season we ask ourselves, “What can I make with pumpkins?”

 There’s no doubt we’re familiar with the sweet recipes for bars, breads, cakes, cheesecake, cookies, muffins, smoothies and pies.

 You may have even tried roasted pumpkin seeds, and soups.